rsyncOSX/RsyncUIdocs/content/post/UserConfiguration.md

 ## Halt on error

-If RsyncOSX discover error in output from rsync, operation will terminate if checked.
+If RsyncUI discover error in output from rsync, operation will terminate if checked.
 Normally this should **not be** checked.

 ## Logging to file